Brodmann Area Maps (BA Maps) and Hinds V1 Atlas

 Note: maps are for neuroscientific purposes only! (no commercial use)

-The following labels are available for download (and already included in Freesurfer v4.0.3 and later) for display on the 'fsaverage' surface distributed with Freesurfer:
+The following labels are included in Freesurfer v4.0.3 (and later) for display on the 'fsaverage' surface distributed with Freesurfer:

 BA 1 - somatosensory area